Iteration utilities

 Iteration with chunks of time periods

-Sometimes it is convenient to iterate through the time periods as chunks of a fixed number of periods or minimum duration, e.g. in production planning with minimum production runs.
-To simplify this process there are several iterator wrappers that allows this kind of iteration pattern.
+Sometimes it is convenient to iterate through the time periods as chunks of a fixed number of periods or minimum duration, e.g., in production planning with minimum production runs.
+To simplify this process, there are several iterator wrappers that allow this kind of iteration pattern.

-This wrapper can be used for e.g. modelling of startup modelling with a minimum uptime.
+This wrapper can be used for, e.g., modeling of startup processes with a minimum uptime.
 The following example shows how this can be implemented as part of a JuMP model:

 using JuMP, TimeStruct